chaseruskin/orbit/README.md

 ### Free and open source

 Orbit is available free to use and open source to encourage adoption, contribution, and integration among the hardware community.
-We rely on the open source community for feedback and new ideas, and are very grateful to our sponsors who keep this project going.
+We rely on the open source community for feedback and new ideas, while remaining focused on our design goals and principles.

+Orbit's use case is targeted toward anyone interested in developing digital hardware; this includes industrial, academic, and personal settings.
+Create your next commerical product, university lab assignment, or personal project, using a tool that is tailored to today's advanced development process.

 Prebuilt binaries are available for Linux, MacOS, and Windows with no dependencies.
 Visit the [releases page](https://github.com/cdotrus/orbit/releases) for the latest version.
 Working on a different platform?
 No problem, building from source is easy with [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), Rust's default package manager.
 Use docker?
 We have [docker images](https://hub.docker.com/repository/docker/cdotrus/orbit/general) available too.
 See [Installing](https://cdotrus.github.io/orbit/starting/installing.html) for complete details.